starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Try using a different wine runner.
 - Alternatively, you can try changing "Prefer system libraries" to ON:
   - Right click the game -> Configure -> System options -> Prefer system libraries

-#### Launch Game stuck at "launching..."
-- ⚠️ Launch Lutris in debug mode (`lutris -d`) and look for a `KeyError: 'contentstatsid'` error.
-- If the error is present, check your Lutris version.
-This is fixed in v0.5.11. https://lutris.net/downloads

 #### Launcher hangs / stops responding / crashes with an "ASAR" error